dreamcatcher-tech/network/Inbox/2024-04-18 1544 SILD DAO requirements.md

 So for simulated earnings, show simulated payout to STC holders.
 Experiment with any kind of land levy
 Put forwards all plans using these simulations.

+Making a spec tool to define the requirements, and distill down some key usage scenarios is key.
+The scenario tool should run lots of similar simulations, and determine if the outputs make sense.
+Should be able to digest conversations and use that to build out specs, and generate a concise list of questions for the owners to answer / decide upon.